ynot1609/apcompsci3/README.md

 # apcompsci3
-BNDS course website for AP Computer Science A, Section 3
+Course website for AP Computer Science A, Section 3